This guide explains how the Cookie Matching Service enables you to

 The Cookie Matching Service communicates errors in the

-special URL parameter in the redirect.
-The value ofthis parameter is numeric and identifies the particular error that occurred.
+this parameter is numeric and identifies the particular error that occurred.

-You should still respond with a 1x1 empty pixel if the
+You should still respond with a 1x1 empty pixel if the google_error

 URL parameter is present.
 If you receive an error, you may show a match tag